-Ken's attraction to me came completely out of left field as he’d never been attracted sexually to a male before.
+Ken's attraction to me came completely out of left field as he’d never been attracted sexually to a ‘boy’ before.
 At thirteen years of age, Ken Abercrombie was mostly turned on by women’s breasts—the bigger the better.
 Let’s say at this stage Ken’s love of breasts was a hobby, later to become a passion, later still an obsession, then an addiction, and finally . . . an annihilation.
-Ken was yet to experience it in the flesh, but he knew in his imagination that fondling and suckling a woman’s breasts was going to be the most pleasurable thing he would ever do.
-At a deep, core place in Ken was the memory of the ecstatic pleasure he’d experienced on the one and only occasion that Ada had actually managed to breastfeed little Ken before her postnatal depression had set in, and her breasts had been prematurely and permanently taken away from Ken.
+Ken was yet to experience it in the flesh, but he knew in his bones that fondling and suckling a woman’s breasts was going to be the most pleasurable thing that he would ever do.
+At a deep, core place in Ken was the memory of the ecstatic pleasure he’d experienced on the one and only occasion that Ada had managed to breastfeed little Ken before her postnatal depression had set in, and her breasts had been prematurely and permanently taken away from Ken.

 Apart from breasts, Ken also loved the sweet smell of a woman’s skin at close range—an integral part of the overall breastfeeding experience, to be sure—which gave him a pleasant, warm, fuzzy feeling deep inside his groin area, and which aroused him on a very primal sexual level.

 “That’s it!!”
 Ken declared out loud as he froze, wide-eyed, in the middle of a cooking class where he and I were making peach cobbler together.
-Ken had leaned down to select a baking dish from a low cupboard, and as he’d turned to get back up his head had come close to my crotch for a moment.
-As he’d breathed in, his primal olfactory-genital reflex had been triggered, and the realization that he was turned on sexually by my smell had finally landed.
+Ken had leaned down to select a baking dish from a low cupboard, and as he’d turned to get back up, his head had come close to my crotch for a moment.
+As he’d inhaled, his primal olfactory-genital reflex had been triggered, and the realization that he was turned on sexually by my smell had finally landed.